devforgekush/docifybyme/README.md

-# DocifyByMe - AI-Powered Documentation Generator
+# DocifyByMe

-A modern web application that automatically generates comprehensive documentation for GitHub repositories using advanced AI models.
+DocifyByMe automates the creation of high-quality documentation for GitHub repositories using advanced AI models.
+It helps teams onboard faster and maintain clear, accurate project docs.

 ## 🚀 Features